$416,098Average Value$207Average Price per Sq Ft11Homes For Sale

 Remarkable Opportunity, could be a Commercial Project...., could be a Residential Project.... this parcel is currently zoned Commercial and has all the utilities close by.
 This property is located in 'Bellybutton' Arizona.
 Between Taylor and Snowflake property is centrally located for all your needs.
 Great location for retail.
 Property and flat, perfect for building, trees surround the front of

-Discover the perfect Lot for your dream home in the quaint community of Taylor Farms.
-2.20-acre lot with views of the White Mountains.
-Having underground utilities of power, water, and natural gas, this property is ready for development.
-No HOA and no time limit to build.
+Discover the perfect spot for your dream home in the charming Taylor Farms community!
+This 2.54-acre parcel offers the ideal balance of country living and modern conveniences.
+Having underground utilities of power, water, and natural gas making it ready for development.
+Enjoy no HOA restrictions and no time limit to build.

 Disclaimer: Certain information contained herein is derived from information provided by parties other than Homes.com.
 Our sources include: Accuweather, Public Records and Neustar.
 All information provided is deemed reliable, but is not guaranteed to be accurate and should be independently verified.